+- In need of credible and reliable assistance

-- Stabilize their business
+- Stabilize the business

 - Reduce payroll costs

-- Avoid layoffs and save jobs
+- Retain workforce

 - Continue serving customers

-Top 5 reasons employers sign up for SharedWork:
+Top 5 reasons employers sign up:

 - 1. Loss of contracts or reduction in work

 - 2. Maintain employee morale

 - 3. In response to an economic downtown

 - 4. Reduce payroll costs

-- Reduce cost of hiring and training new employees
+- 5. Reduce cost of hiring and training new employees